Best Countries To Live In The World >> for a quality lifestyle.

 Are the best countries to live in the happiest countries in the world?

 The United Nations has measured the happiness of the world’s citizens.
-Over seven years, they have used annual surveys to find out where people are happiest.
+Over the course of seven years, they have used annual surveys to determine where people are happiest.
 Check out the full results here.

 The same rules apply; there will be a vast range of results within each country.
 But, if you want to live abroad surrounded by content people, this might be an excellent place to start your research.
 As with the Human Development Report we discussed above, some key factors recur.
 Inequality versus gender equality, religious freedoms, and income equality are vital to your general quality of life and happiness in a country.